Tokennn/Books/README.md

 # ⚠️ Note

-Ensure JavaFX is properly configured to run the application.
-The CSV file serves as a data source for book information and should be accessible for read and write operations.
-By following this guide, users can efficiently manage their book collection, track reading progress, and explore new titles with ease using the Book Management Application.
+Make sure that JavaFX is correctly configured to run the application, as in my case I had accounting problems with my operating system when I launched my application...
+The CSV file serves as a data source for book information and must be accessible for read and write operations.
+By following this guide, users can efficiently manage their book collection, track the progress of their reading and discover new titles with ease, thanks to the book management application.